drocheam/optrace/docs/source/usage/surfaces.rst

 Geometry Properties
 _____________________________

-All subclasses of |Element| share the following methods and properties.
+All surface/point/line share the following methods and properties.
-In the following, an element object :python:`El`, which can be of any the subclasses described above, to demonstrate them.

 **Position**